Peter Halley: Index Magazine

 In 1996, Halley and Bob Nickas, a curator and writer, co-founded index, a magazine inspired by Andy Warhol's Interview that featured interviews with people in various creative fields.
 Halley ran index from his New York studio.
 The magazine often employed rising photographers like Juergen Teller, Terry Richardson, Wolfgang Tillmans, and Ryan McGinley, and ran interviews with artists of diverse media like Björk, Brian Eno, Marc Jacobs, Agnes b., Diamanda Galas, Harmony Korine, and Scarlett Johansson.
 Halley stopped production of index in 2005.
 In 2014, Rizzoli published Index A to Z: Art, Design, Fashion, Film, and Music in the Indie Era, which documents the magazine's run as well as that era's cultural movements.

 Teaching

-Halley has taught and lectured at universities continuously throughout his career, both in the United States and abroad, including the Ludwig Maximilian University in Munich, Ecole Nationale Superieure des Beaux-Arts in Paris, Akademie der Bildenden Kunst in Vienna, Harvard University, and Hunter College of Art.
-In the late 1990s Halley taught in the graduate art programs at Columbia University, UCLA, and Yale University.
+Halley has taught and lectured at universities continuously throughout his career, both in the United States and abroad, including LMU Munich, Beaux-Arts de Paris, Academy of Fine Arts Vienna, Harvard University, and Hunter College of Art.
+In the late 1990s, Halley taught in the graduate art programs at Columbia University, UCLA, and Yale University.
 From 2002 to 2011, he served as director of graduate studies for painting and printmaking at the Yale School of Art.
-Three of Halley's former students, Njideka Akunyili Crosby, Titus Kaphar, and Mary Reid Kelly, have received MacArthur Fellowships.

-From 2010 to 2011, he was appointed as an endowed chair, the Leffingwell Professor of Painting, at the Yale University School of Art.
+From 2010 to 2011, he was appointed as an endowed chair, the Leffingwell Professor of Painting, at Yale School of Art.